 Learn What Converters and Inverters Actually Do for You

-But eventually, when some electrical problem comes up, they will want to know how to start looking for the solution.
-And they will find out that their home on wheels has two electrical systems, the 12-volt and the 110-volt, and that the converter and inverter communicate between the two systems.
+But eventually, when some electrical problem comes up, you'll need to know how everything works if you want to find a solution.
+And they will find out that their home on wheels has two electrical systems, the 12-volt, and the 110-volt, and that the converter and inverter communicate between the two systems.
 The converter takes 110-volt AC and converts it to 12-volt DC, and the inverter takes 12-volt DC and converts it to 110-volt AC.

 In this two-part article, first I'll describe the converter, which was introduced first as standard equipment on an RV, and then the inverter.

 A converter produces 12-volt energy for the use of your RV's devices that use 12-volt DC current: things like lights, slides, and thermostats.

 Here's some ancient history.
 My first pop-up camper, like all pop-up campers and even travel trailers back then, had a plastic box mounted on the front of the camper frame to carry an automotive battery.
 I would charge an old automotive battery I had in my garage and then mount it on my pop-up before we left home; it provided us with more than enough power for our short camping vacation.